 Students may wear regulation uniforms for Scout-related organizations on appropriate occasions.
-Shirts or blouses should be tucked into shorts, pants, skirts and skorts.

 VIII.
 EMERGENCIES

 A. Emergency Information

 In emergencies, information (such as emergency form information) may be released to appropriate persons if it is necessary in the judgment of the principal (or designee) to protect the health and/or safety of the student or other persons.